edwardshen123/homework/18-WordSearch/README.md

 I have finished writing the finished puzzle and solution to two text files.
-However, I haven't compressed the code yet.
+Also compressed the code, using code from class.